 Heavy Weight Concerns

-With high density material, comes the idea that Slate is essentially waterproof, is not affected by fungus or mold, unable to be burned and highly resistant to temperature fluctuations.
+With high density material, comes the idea that Slate is essentially waterproof, is not affected by fungus or mold, unable to be burned, and is highly resistant to temperature fluctuations.

 A Slate roof may conjure up images of all black, uniform shaped tiles that cover a roof in a rather bland pattern.
 While that’s possible, and is perhaps even the norm, that only scratches the surface of what options are available, should you choose to go with Slate.